ungleich/cdist/docs/src/cdist-features.rst

 Design
     + Type and core cleanly separated
-    + Sticks completly to the KISS (keep it simple and stupid) paradigma
+    + Sticks completely to the KISS (keep it simple and stupid)  paradigm
     + Meaningful error messages - do not lose time debugging error messages
     + Consistency in behaviour, naming and documentation
     + No surprise factor: Only do what is obviously clear, no magic